cosconatilab/StabLyzeGraph/README.md

 ##  About

-StablyzeGraph is a comprehensive desktop application for protein engineering that combines machine learning with an intuitive graphical interface.
+**StabLyzeGraph** is a comprehensive computational framework for accelerated protein stability engineering, tackling the challenges of vast mutational space and complex protein interactions using graph neural networks (GNNs).
+StabLyzeGraph integrates diverse protein features (physicochemical properties, evolutionary conservation, and 3D structure coordinates) to predict the impact of mutations, identify beneficial combinations, and streamline the discovery of highly stable proteins.
 It provides two main modes:

 - **Benchmarking Mode**: Evaluate protein engineering models with comprehensive metrics and visualizations
 - **Screening Mode**: Generate and rank protein mutants using advanced algorithms